What we do

 Back Up exists to transform the lives of everyone affected by spinal cord injury.

 That means delivering a range of services to build confidence and independence back into people’s lives, and offering a support network when it is needed most.
 It also means challenging perceptions of disability – that life with spinal cord injury can be a full and active one.
 Many of our volunteer and staff team have been affected by spinal cord injury, and have a strong understanding of the challenges an injury can pose.
 We support over 800 people a year – of all ages and injury levels – to lead the life they want.
 We are there at every stage, and we are there for families and loved ones too.

 Our outreach team deliver vital wheelchair skills training in hospitals and spinal centres, and contact people once they return home, offering an understanding ear and practical advice.
-Our residential courses help people with a spinal cord injury build confidence, give them a supportive network and opportunities to learn life skills that enable them to be as independent as possible.
-Our Back Up to Work course and schools advocacy service support people as they find their way back to work and school.
+Our residential courses help people with a spinal cord injury build confidence, give them a supportive network and opportunities to learn life skills that allow them to be as independent as possible.
+Our Back Up to Work course and education inclusion service support people as they find their way back to work and education.
 Our mentoring service matches people with a spinal cord injury and their family members with someone who has been through the same situation.
 They are there to listen on a regular basis and help people move forwards with their lives.